Moy railway station

-Moy railway station served in the village of Moy, Highland, Scotland from 1897 to 1965 on the Inverness and Aviemore Direct Railway.
+Moy railway station served the village of Moy, Highland, Scotland from 1897 to 1965 on the Inverness and Aviemore Direct Railway.

 History

-The station on 19 July 1897 by the Inverness and Aviemore Direct Railway.
+The station was opened on 19 July 1897 by the Inverness and Aviemore Direct Railway.
 The station building was situated on the southbound platform.
-Goods facilities were handled at the northeast.
+Goods facilities were handled to the northeast.
 There were two signal boxes: north and east.
 Despite their names, they were both situated to the west.
-The station closed to both passengers and goods traffic on 3 May 1965.
+The station closed to both passenger and goods traffic on 3 May 1965.